 2. Why we collect personal data

-We may share Personal Data with other agencies as necessary under our legal duties or otherwise in accordance with our duties/obligations as a Company.
+We may share Personal Data with other agencies, but only as necessary under our legal duties or otherwise in accordance with our duties/obligations as a Company.

 3. Legal basis for processing personal data

-The lawful basis for us to collect/process this Personal Data is by reason of necessity for the performance of a contract of employment to which the Data Subject is party, or in order to take steps at the request of the Data Subject prior to entering into a contract.
+In most cases, the lawful basis for us to collect/process Personal Data is by reason of necessity for the performance of a contract to which both we and the Data Subject are party, or in order to take steps at the request of the Data Subject prior to entering into a contract.

 We do not process any special categories of Personal Data except where necessary for reasons of substantial public interest in complying with legal obligations including under the Equality Act 2010 or where necessary to protect the vital interests of the Data Subject or of another natural person and where safeguards are in place to ensure that this Personal Data is kept secure.
 For the avoidance of doubt where special categories of Personal Data are collected it shall not be used for the purposes of automated decision making and/or profiling.